Kodeama/-Anki-Shinmeikai-Addon/README.md

 https://youtu.be/RSQ5cukeG-o
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/RSQ5cukeG-o/0.jpg)](https://youtu.be/RSQ5cukeG-o)

-Gif showcasing how to use the addon to get the definition and kanji an anki card
+Gif showcasing how to use the addon to get the definition and kanji of a word to an anki card
 ![](showcase.gif)